Mission Statement

 Those We Serve

-Throughout the West San Fernando Valley of Los Angeles, ONEgeneration serves:
+Throughout the Greater San Fernando Valley of Los Angeles, ONEgeneration serves:

-- Seniors, particularly low-income, homebound, and medically frail elderly
+• Older Adults, particularly low-income, homebound, and medically frail

-- Individuals with Alzheimer’s Disease or other forms of dementia
+• Individuals with Alzheimer’s Dementia or other forms of cognitive impairment

-Program participants reflect the diversity of the San Fernando Valley communities, including recent immigrants of multiple ethnicities and racial groups, who speak languages ranging from Armenian, Farsi, and Yiddish to Spanish, Tagalog, and Mandarin.
+Program participants reflect the diversity of the San Fernando Valley communities, including immigrants of multiple ethnicities and racial groups, who speak languages including Spanish, Armenian, Farsi, Yiddish, Tagalog, and Mandarin.
 Individuals of all ages and backgrounds are drawn to our intergenerational approach.

 Senior Staff